Asbestos a toxic and hazardous dust

 Asbestos respiratory protection

 According to the three dust levels, there are three associated levels for any asbestos respirator:

-- Level 1 (low concentration): Negative pressure devices.
+- Level 1 (low concentration): Gas mask respirators or negative pressure devices.
 Half masks like the Profile 40 or asbestos full face mask like the Sari or the Vision equipped with a P3 asbestos filter.

 - Level 2 (intermediate concentration): powered air purifying respirator with a minimal flow of 160L/min like the Asbestos Proflow or the Phantom Vision equipped with one or several P3 cartridges.